joaobcandido/Scrum-Jira-a-partir-do-zero/README.md

 # Scrum-Jira-a-partir-do-zero
-repositorio do curso de Sxrum aplicada ao Jira a partir do zero!
+### repositorio do curso de Scrum aplicada ao Jira a partir do zero!